phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-zedboard.md

-# Running system on `armv7a9-zynq7000` (Xilinx Zynq-7000) on development board
+# Running system on `armv7a9-zynq7000-zedboard` (Xilinx Zynq-7000, Zedboard development board)

-These instructions describe how to run a Phoenix-RTOS system image for `armv7a9-zynq7000` target architecture using an evaluation board.
+These instructions describe how to run a Phoenix-RTOS system image for `armv7a9-zynq7000-zedboard` target architecture.
 Note that, the build artifacts, including the system image, should be first provided in the `_boot` directory.
-If you haven't run the `build.sh` script yet, run it for `armv7a9-zynq7000` target.
+If you haven't run the `build.sh` script yet, run it for `armv7a9-zynq7000-zedboard` target.

 See [how to build the Phoenix-RTOS system image](../building/README.md).

 ## Preparing the board

-- Firstly, you should copy the disk image `phoenix-armv7a9-zynq7000.disk` from the `_boot` directory to the SD card and rename it to `BOOT.bin`.
+- Firstly, you should copy the disk image `phoenix-armv7a9-zynq7000-zedboard.disk` from the `_boot` directory to the SD card and rename it to `BOOT.bin`.

 - Then, insert the SD card into the board.